Employee Engagement: The Business Case

 Inhumane and shortsighted

 That only 15% of all employees are engaged at work is very, very sad.
-And though many organizations realise this, it does not spur them to action—to make changes.
+And though many organizations realize this, it does not spur them to action—to make changes.
 Their focus stays only on performance—especially money and output.
 Engagement is a nice-to-have, not a must-have.

 This data is a strong wake-up call for all organizations.
 Beyond the personal pain, the disengagement epidemic severely affects business outcomes.
 It costs heaps of money!